reuterk/condainer/README.md

 ## TL;DR - Quick start guide

 Condainer puts Conda environments into compressed squashfs images which makes the use of such environments portable and more efficient, in particular on HPC systems.
+These environments (respectively images) are standalone and completely avoid the integration of a specific `conda` executable into the user's `.bashrc` file which often causes issues, for example on HPC systems.

 ### Build a compressed environment